for Veterans and the Public

 What are the benefits of treatment?

-If you and your doctor decide that you should begin taking medicines for your hepatitis C, the drugs are intended to do 3 things:
+If you and your doctor decide that you should begin taking medicines for your hepatitis C, the treatment is aiming to do the following:

 - remove (or clear) all the hepatitis C virus from your body permanently